druce/druce.github.io/_posts/2015-08-11-the-mathematics-of-bluffing.md

 If Player 1 always bets for value on heads and bluffs 50% of the time on tails, while Player 2 calls 50% of the time, this is a _mixed-strategy Nash equilibrium_: neither player can improve by changing the mix of of strategies.

 Player 2 breaks even on calls, Player 1 breaks even on bluffs, but wins $1.50 on average each value bet ($1 pot plus additional $1 50% of the time the bet is called).
 Player 1 gets $0.75 of the overall EV vs. $0.25 for Player 2.
 By bluffing, Player 1 gets 50% more EV per hand vs. only betting for value.
-As an exercise, think about what happens to each player&#8217;s EV if one of them switches strategies.
+As an exercise, think about what happens to each player’s EV if one of them switches strategies.

-So, that&#8217;s the picture of the problem and the Nash equilibria.
-Now let&#8217;s solve it more generally and get some more intuition for what the solution and P/L look like for different bet sizes.
+So, that’s the picture of the problem and the Nash equilibria.
+Now let’s solve it more generally and get some more intuition for what the solution and P/L look like for different bet sizes.

 Suppose we set up the problem more generally: